 I am an Assistant Professor of Political Science at Yale University.
-My research interests include political institutions and the political economy of media, with a focus on election laws and the role of local newspapers in politics.
+I study American politics, and my research interests include historical political economy, elections and election law, and the media and local newspapers.

 I am also a Resident Fellow at the Institution for Social and Policy Studies (ISPS) and Faculty Affiliate at the Center for American Political Studies (CSAP), both at Yale.
 Previously, I was an affiliate of the Center for American Political Studies (CAPS) and Institute for Quantitative Social Sciences (IQSS) at Harvard.
 I have also worked for the MIT Election Data and Science Lab (MEDSL) and was part of the Stanford-MIT Healthy Elections Project.